The Attire of a Geologist: Things that Geologists Wear and Use

-The things that geologists wear and use can be interesting to learn about.
+The attire of a geologist, and the things that geologists wear and use can be interesting to learn about.
 Just like any profession, there are different disciplines of geology, all of which call for the use of various technologies and equipment.
-Similarly, the attire of a geologist may vary.
-Most professional geologists start their careers working from the field.
+Similarly, the attire of a geologist may vary from field to field.
+Most professional geologists start their careers working out in the job sites.
 In fact, it’s typical to have a field office, as well as a traditional one.
-Depending on the discipline, general responsibilities include gearing-up for the outdoors, traversing terrains, collecting samples, taking measurements, drafting maps and writing notes.
-Consequently, geologists need special tools to do this work.
-Updated April 1, 2020.
+Depending on the discipline of geology one works in, general responsibilities include gearing-up for the outdoors, traversing terrains, collecting samples, taking measurements, drafting maps, writing notes, and more.
+Consequently, geologists need special attire and tools to do this work.
+Updated June 30, 2020.

 What Geologists Wear 101